 - Analyze training needs to develop new training programs or modify and improve existing programs.

-What Every Training & Development Manager Should Know
+Things a Training & Development Manager Should Know How to Do

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.